freistil/freistilbox-docs/source/tech_faq/access_by_login.md

   - security
 ---

-# How to limit access to the website by IP address
+# How to restrict website access by authorisation

 Sometimes, for example during the pre-launch phase, you want to limit access to your website; unauthorized visitors shouldn't even get presented with a login